Friday, August 31, 2018

 The creation of a Public Defender Administrator would help comply with new state standards from the Michigan Indigent Defense Commission.

 The Brighton Area Schools Monday night voted unanimously to hire a new assistant for instructional services.
-Elizabeth Mosher replaces Laura Surrey, who left the district after serving 17 years in various capacities.
+Elizabeth Mosher replaces Laura Surrey, who left the district earlier this month after serving 17 years in various capacities.

 Amy Marchant says she received a private Facebook message two months ago from a church leader at The Naz that claimed she was making people feel uncomfortable while she nursed inside.